Tibetan Gemstone Jewelry

 Most of the jewelry makers today can be found in Kathmandu, the capital of Nepal, particularly in the old part of town.
-Many jewelry makers have been here for centuries and the business remains within the family, the skills passed down through the generations.
+Many jewelry makers have been there for centuries, since business remains within the family, the skills passed down through the generations.

 The Tibetans have been skilled silversmiths for many years.
-In fact Tibetan silversmiths and goldsmiths were believed to be one of the wonders of the medieval world!
-Documents uncovered in China from the 7th Century write in praise of their skills.
+In fact, Tibetan silversmiths and goldsmiths were believed to be one of the wonders of the medieval world!
+Documents uncovered in China from the 7th century praise their skills.

-The jewelry is made of the highest-quality silver with antique turquoise, coral and amber often used.
-Tibetans believe that turquoise and coral have healing qualities as well as believing in the protective properties of gem stones.
-Most of the semi-precious gems are found in the Himalayas with some of the gems e.g. blue lapis being imported from Afghanistan.
+The jewelry is made from the highest-quality silver and often features turquoise, coral and amber gemstones.
+Tibetans believe that turquoise and coral have healing qualities and that gemstones can provide protection.
+Most of the semi-precious gems are found in the Himalayas with some of the gems e.g. blue lapis lazuli being imported from Afghanistan.

-The silver used in Tibetan jewelry is 92.5 % silver and some Tibetan silver jewelry has a rustic, unfinished look to it.
-Hand made using hammer and chisel; it is unique in its charm.
+The silver used in Tibetan jewelry is 92.5 % pure and some Tibetan silver jewelry has a rustic, unfinished look to it.
+It is handmade using hammers and chisels, which makes it charming and unique.

-Tibetan Buddhists can be seen walking around wearing their prayer beads, called malas.
-Malas are prayer or rosary beads used for reciting repetitions of prayers or chants called "mantras," and are used during meditation.
+Tibetan Buddhists can be seen walking around wearing prayer beads, called malas.
+Malas are prayer beads used for reciting repetitions of prayers or chants called "mantras" and are used during meditation.
 They have been used for thousands of years in Tibetan, Chinese and Indian Buddhism.
 Similar beads are used in Christianity.
-They are made from an assortment of semi-precious stones as well beads and Yak bone.
+The beads are made from an assortment of semi-precious stones, beads and yak bone.

 The Tibetan jewelry style had a major influence on other cultures, particularly those ferocious warriors known as The Mongols.

-The Mongol Empire existed for almost 150 years, up to the end of the 14th century, with the Great Mongol Empire being founded by Chinggis Khaan.
-The Empire included northern China, Turkestan, Middle East, Russia, Ukraine, Caucasus and Iran.
+The Mongol Empire existed for almost 150 years, up until the end of the 14th century, with the Great Mongol Empire being founded by Chinggis Khaan (also spelled Genghis Khan).
+The Empire included Northern China, Turkestan, the Middle East, Russia, Ukraine, Caucasus and Iran.

 Tibetan Buddhism was popular with the Mongols, therefore, the Mongol taste in jewelry is similar to the Tibetan, with a love of turquoise and salmon-colored coral.
 High grade silver with turquoise and coral.
-The long life knot at the top is a frequently used motif in Mongol as well as Tibetan Buddhist design.
+The long life knot at the top is frequent motif in Mongol as well as Tibetan Buddhist designs.